 How Is Withdrawal Diagnosed?

-People with AUD are often secretive and even deny their alcohol use, so if they are having a seizure or DTs and are brought to the hospital, the cause may not be readily apparent.
+People with AUD are often secretive and even deny their alcohol use problems, so if they are having a seizure or DTs and are brought to the hospital, the cause may not be readily apparent.
 However, the cause is usually found after some simple investigations.

-Withdrawal is anticipated in people who are stopping their alcohol intake, so diagnosis is generally not an issue in those who are forthcoming about their alcohol use.
+Withdrawal is anticipated in people stopping their alcohol intake, so diagnosis is generally not an issue in those forthcoming about their alcohol use.

 Alcohol Withdrawal Timeline

-The time of onset, duration and severity of withdrawal symptoms depends on several different factors, including:
+The time of onset, duration and severity of withdrawal symptoms depend on several different factors, including: